lz233/lz233/README.md

 ## About me

-Information and Computer Science B.Sc., currently interest in machine learning and Android development.
+Major in Information and Computer Science B.Sc., currently interest in machine learning and Android development.

 ## ⌨️ Working language